The Best PMP Exam Study Guides

 The app includes real-world project challenges like how to apply processes to a multiphase project.
 This makes it practical for real-life as well as for a test-taking guide.
 Find it on iTunes.

 Jennifer Greene and Andrew Stellman: O'Reilly Media, 2013.
 ISBN: 978-1449364915

-The book is said (by the publishers) to be structured in the way your mind works.
-Now I do like to think I am a unique individual, but this book does seem to be structured in a way which made a lot of sense to me, so perhaps I have the mindset of a project manager?
+The publishers say the book is structured in the way your mind works, and it does seem to be structured in a way which makes a lot of sense for a project manager.